College of Design

-Portland serves as an urban laboratory for the School of Architecture and Allied Arts, where students become part of the city’s creative culture.
+Portland serves as an urban laboratory for the College of Design, where students become part of the city’s creative culture.
 Degree programs in Portland are a master's in architecture degree (MArch) and a fifth year of study for undergraduate students in the Bachelor of Architecture degree program (BArch).
 The Historic Preservation program offers a Master of Science in Historic Preservation (MS).
 The Sports Product Design program in the Department of Product Design offers a Master of Science in Sports Product Design (MS), and the Department of Product Design offers a fifth year of study for students in the bachelor's of fine arts undergraduate degree (BFA).

 Housed in the White Stag Block, students have access to state-of-the-art technology, light-filled workspaces, a curated art and design library, and exhibition areas.
 Regular lecture, symposiums, and reviews keep students and faculty engaged with the Portland community